SOLID POD SERVER CREATION ON A RASPBERRY PI

 ?
 Do you want to set up and email service?
 No

-At the end of the initialisation a config.json file was created, and because I had moved to the correct location before commencing the initialisation the config.json was created at the correct location.
+At the end of the initialisation process a config.json file was created, and because I had moved to the correct location before commencing the initialisation the config.json was created at the correct location.

-I then created a non sudo user with the name ‘solid’ to use the server
+First, you need to create a non sudo user with the name ‘solid’ to use the server

 sudo adduser –system –ingroup www-data –no-create-home solid